 you can see that the definition is missing the

 OrderAgentFactoryInterface argument which will be resolved and set for each

 In short, when configuring multiple tenant specific service to the same service id the framework will:

-- register the child service under a another ID which can be resolved by the factory
+1) create a new child definition from the configured service 2) set tenant specific arguments (as the options above) to the tenant specific child service 3) register the child service under a another ID which can be resolved by the factory

 To keep your services clean and give the service container more optimization (and performance) possibilities you should

 private (see order manager definition in the linked config above) as this will result